michellechan1123/leetcode_notion_clip/README.md

 # Leetnode Notion Clip

-A pipeline to optimise my process of recording leetcode to Notion database (very time-consuming)
+A chrome extension to automatically clip solved Leetcode problems to Notion database

 ...In progress